Human trafficking in Lebanon: Prosecution (2008)

-Protection
+Protection (2008)

 The Government of Lebanon did not make sufficient efforts to protect victims of trafficking during the reporting period.
-Though government officials received training on victim interview techniques paid for by UNODC and the NGO Caritas, the government does not have a formal procedure to identify victims of trafficking among vulnerable populations, such as foreigners arrested for immigration violations or prostitution.
+Though government officials received training on victim interview techniques paid for by UNODC and the NGO Caritas Lebanon, the government does not have a formal procedure to identify victims of trafficking among vulnerable populations, such as foreigners arrested for immigration violations or prostitution.
 As a result, victims of trafficking were likely punished for acts committed as a result of being trafficked, as foreign workers without valid residency and work permits are subject to arrest, detention, and deportation.
 Consistent with government regulations, it remains common for employers to force a domestic worker who breaks her contract to repay residency and work permit fees, or pay for a paper releasing her from her contract; there is no exception for workers who break their contracts due to their employers’ abuse.
 Victims are neither encouraged to participate in trials, nor offered legal alternatives to deportation to countries where they would face hardship or retribution.
 Rather, victims are often deported home before being given the opportunity to testify against their traffickers.
 Lebanon does not offer protection services to victims of trafficking; the government, however, referred nine trafficking victims to NGO shelters during the reporting period.

-Prevention
+Prevention (2008)

 Lebanon made minimal efforts to prevent trafficking in persons.
 The government partnered with an NGO to produce a public awareness campaign on migrant workers’ rights.
 In August, the Sûreté General and Ministry of Labor met with recruitment agencies to warn them against trafficking workers.
 The government did not take any steps to reduce the demand for commercial sex acts in Lebanon.
 The government similarly did not institute a public awareness campaign targeting citizens traveling to known child sex tourism destinations.